 What is Jetpack Compose

 In Jetpack Compose we describe UI by calling a series of functions and these functions convert data into UI hierarchy after setting up everything if data changes the framework automatically recalls the required function to update UI (This UI update process is known as recomposition).
-The amazing thing about it is that it allows developers to write logic and UI using a single language Kotlin.
+The amazing thing is that it allows developers to write logic and UI using a single language Kotlin.

 Difference between Imperative and Declarative approaches: –

 Imperative: – In imperative, we create a separate prototype/model of the application’s UI.
-As you know in XML we create widgets and components which are rendered for users to see and interact with.
+As you know in XML we create widgets and components rendered for users to see and interact with.
 This way of writing is more focused on the how rather than the what.

 Example Program: –